sferik/twitter-ruby/examples/Configuration.md

 end
 ```

-You can use this client to make any Twitter REST API request.
+You can use this client to make any X REST API request.
 For example:

 ```ruby
 client.update("I'm tweeting with @gem!")